Party of Estonian Christian Democrats

 The Party of Estonian Christian Democrats (Erakond Eesti Kristlikud Demokraadid), formerly known as the Estonian Christian People's Party (Eesti Kristlik Rahvapartei) was a political party in Estonia, which is not represented in the Riigikogu (parliament).
 In 2012, the party was declared bankrupt by a court, therefore it cannot participate in elections.

 It is a Christian-conservative party which is opposed to the European Constitution and campaigned against Estonia joining the EU.
-The party is a member of the European Christian Political Movement (EPCM).
+The party is a member of the European Christian Political Party (ECPP).

 Party in elections

 At the 2003 legislative elections, the party won 1.1% of the popular vote (5,275 votes) and no seats.
 In the 2007 parliamentary election, this improved to 9,443 (1.7%), but still fell far short of the 5% threshold.

-In the 2002 local council elections, the EKRP was elected in 3 local councils out of 247 and collected 7 seats.
+In the 2002 local council elections, the EKRP was elected in three local councils out of 247 and collected seven seats.

-In Kuressaare it collected 1 seat out of 21 (5.6% share of votes; 294 votes), in Pihtla Parish 2 seats out of 11 (24.7% share of votes; 163 votes) and in Püssi 4 seats out of 13 (31.8% share of votes; 191 votes).
+In Kuressaare, it collected one seat out of 21 (5.6% share of votes; 294 votes), in Pihtla Parish two seats out of 11 (24.7% share of votes; 163 votes) and in Püssi, four seats out of 13 (31.8% share of votes; 191 votes).